gbmhunter/blog/content/programming/embedded-linux/zynq/building-linux-for-the-zynq-zc702-eval-kit-using-yocto.md

 ~/poky/meta-xilinx$ git checkout morty
 ```

-Then go back to the poky directory, and initialise the build environment:
+Then go back to the `poky` directory, and initialise the build environment:

 ```sh
 ~/poky/meta-xilinx$ cd ..
 ~/poky$ source oe-init-build-env
 ```

-You should now automatically be in the ~/poky/build directory.
-Tell bitbake about the new meta-xilinx layer:
+You should now automatically be in the `~/poky/build/` directory.
+Tell bitbake about the new `meta-xilinx` layer:

 ```sh
 ~/poky/build$ bitbake-layers add-layer "$HOME/poky/meta-xilinx"
 ```

-Add the following line to the conf/local.conf file:
+Add the following line to the `conf/local.conf` file:

 ```
 <code>MACHINE ?= "zc702-zynq7"</code>